CrossRef/event-data-event-bus/README.md

 # Event Data Bus

 The Event Data Bus is an internal component of the Event Data service.
-It is a central service that collects data from Event Data Agents and distributes to other services.
+It is a central service that accepts data from Event Data Agents and distributes to other services.
 It is a piece of common infrastructure shared by Crossref and DataCite, and enables the various public-facing services offered under the Crossref Event Data and DataCite Event Data.

 The Event Data Bus is responsible for the following:

  - ensuring compliance of Events with the schema
  - ensuring uniqueness of Event IDs
- - being a central place where events can be sent
+ - being a central place where Events can be sent
- - serve as a permanent archive of all events
+ - serve as a permanent archive of all Events
- - serve as the canonical time-stamper for events, enforcing approximate monotonicity of time (not strict, but within an hour or so)
+ - serve as the canonical time-stamper for Events, enforcing approximate monotonicity of time (not strict, but within an hour or so)
  - serve as a fan-out for the various services that DataCite and Crossref want to operate
  - updating the archive in exceptional circumstances